Part VIII – Beneath a Falling Sky

 “Sarge, acoustics have a group of Messers coming in at 020.
 Two miles and closing at 5,000.
 Four, maybe five of ’em”

-He jumped into the seat on the gun.
-Training flooded his mind, adrenaline pulsing through his veins.
+Stanley jumped into the seat on the gun.
+His training flooded his mind as the adrenaline pulsed through his veins.

 “Examining gun!” he yelled.